vippsas/vipps-login-api/vipps-login-api-faq.md

 identifier will allow you to keep a consistent user profile even if the user changes contact information.

-Beware that Vipps Login it not an electronic ID.
+Be aware that Vipps Login it not an electronic ID.
 Thus, the NIN can only be used to simplify the customers processes by removing manual input or to look up the customer in your own or external registers.
 This can be done as part of the processes to become a customer or to link login with Vipps to an existing user.